The Basics of Bankruptcy in Arizona

 BANKRUPTCY CREDIT COUNSELING

 Any debtor filing for bankruptcy must take credit counseling.
 This must be done within six months before filing bankruptcy in Arizona.
 A financial management instructional course must be completed after filing for Chapter 7 or Chapter 13 bankruptcy.
 You may have questions regarding these mandatory courses.
 One of our Arizona bankruptcy attorneys would be glad to give you more information.

 An automatic stay goes into effect immediately upon filing for bankruptcy with the court.
-An automatic stay is a very powerful tool and beneficial to those filing.
+Therefore, an automatic stay is a very powerful tool and beneficial to those filing.
 The automatic stay stops bill collectors and creditors in their tracks.